-On April 28, 2020, Adicet Bio, Inc. ("Former Adicet") entered into an agreement and plan of merger with resTORbio, Inc., a Delaware corporation ("resTORbio"), and Project Oasis Merger Sub, Inc., a Delaware corporation and a direct, wholly owned subsidiary of resTORbio ("Merger Sub"), pursuant to which, subject to the satisfaction or waiver of the conditions therein, Merger Sub agreed to merge with and into Former Adicet, with Former Adicet surviving as a wholly owned subsidiary of resTORbio and changing its name to Adicet Therapeutics, Inc., (such transactions, the "Merger").
+On April 28, 2020, Adicet Bio, Inc. (Former Adicet) entered into an agreement and plan of Merger with resTORbio, Inc., a Delaware corporation (resTORbio), and Project Oasis Merger Sub, Inc., a Delaware corporation and a direct, wholly owned subsidiary of resTORbio (Merger Sub), pursuant to which, subject to the satisfaction or waiver of the conditions therein, Merger Sub agreed to merge with and into Former Adicet, with Former Adicet surviving as a wholly owned subsidiary of resTORbio and changing the name to Adicet Therapeutics, Inc., (such transactions, the Merger).
 The Merger was subject to certain conditions, including the approval of resTORbio stockholders.

 On September 15, 2020, we completed the Merger.
-In connection with the completion of the Merger, resTORbio was renamed Adicet Bio, Inc. ("Adicet Bio").
-Immediately prior to the effective time of the Merger, resTORbio effected a reverse stock split of its common stock at a ratio of 1-for-7 (the "Reverse Stock Split").
-At the effective time of the Merger, each outstanding share of Former Adicet's capital stock was converted into the right to receive 0.1240 (the "Exchange Ratio") shares of resTORbio common stock.
+In connection with the completion of the Merger, resTORbio was renamed Adicet Bio, Inc. (Adicet Bio).
+Immediately prior to the Effective Time of the Merger, resTORbio effected a reverse stock split of its common stock at a ratio of 1-for-7 or the Reverse Stock Split).
+At the Effective Time of the Merger, each outstanding share of Former Adicet's capital stock was converted into the right to receive 0.1240 (the Exchange Ratio) shares of resTORbio common stock.

-The business combination has been accounted for as a "reverse merger" in accordance with GAAP.
+The business combination has been accounted for as a reverse Merger in accordance with the Generally Accepted Accounting Principles in the United States of America (U.S. GAAP or GAAP).
 Under this method of accounting, Former Adicet is deemed to be the accounting acquirer for financial reporting purposes.
 This determination was primarily based on the facts that, immediately following the Merger: (i) Former Adicet's securityholders own approximately 75% of the voting rights of the combined company (on a fully-diluted basis excluding equity incentives available for grant); (ii) Former Adicet designated a majority (five of seven) of the initial members of the Board of Directors of the combined company; and (iii) the terms of the exchange of equity interests based on the exchange ratio at the announcement of the Merger factored in an implied premium to resTORbio's stockholders.
 The composition of senior management of the combined company was determined to be a neutral factor in the accounting acquirer determination, as the combined company will leverage the expertise of the senior management of both companies.
 Accordingly, for accounting purposes, the business combination has been treated as the equivalent of Former Adicet issuing stock to acquire the net assets of resTORbio.
-As a result, as of the closing date of the Merger, the net assets of resTORbio have been recorded at their acquisition-date fair values in the financial statements of the combined entity and the reported operating results prior to the business combination.
+As a result, as of the closing date of the Merger, the net assets of resTORbio have been recorded at their acquisition-date fair values in the financial statements of the combined entity and the reported operating results prior to the business combination are those of Former Adicet.
+Subsequent to the closing of the Merger, the reported operating results will reflect those of the combined organization.
 In addition, transaction costs incurred by Former Adicet in connection with the business combination have been expensed as incurred.
 Our common stock remained listed on the Nasdaq Stock Market, with trading having commenced on a post-Merger and post-Reverse Stock Split basis and under the new name as of September 16, 2020.
 The trading symbol also changed on that date from "TORC" to "ACET."